ntls-io/notes/src/git-flow.md

 A typical change is fixing something that should ideally have been part on an older commit, in which case you would do a "fix" commit, then use the command to fuse it onto that older commit.

+### `git push --force-with-lease`

+This is a more safe version of `git push --force`, which errors if other commits, possibly by other commiters, rely on commits that are already pushed
+(probably... man page requires more brain cells than I got at the moment).

 ## some final thoughts